 7. Mow at the right height

 Raise the cutting height of your lawnmower during summer to keep your lawn looking at its best.
 The grass won’t dry out as quickly and the roots will be better protected by the longer blades.
-We recommend mowing your lawn every two to three weeks in summer to keep it looking tidy, though the need can vary if there’s been a lot of rain.
+We recommend mowing your lawn every two to three weeks in summer to keep it looking tidy, though the need can vary if there has been a lot of rain fall.

 8. Be flexible with your watering

 Hoselink recommends that controlling weeds ‘early and often’ is better than spraying the whole lawn with weed killer.
 This can be done by pulling them out manually or better still, use a Garden Weeder, Fork or Hand Scythe Weeder.
-If there are too many weeds for this method then try ‘painting’ weed killer on the affected area; perhaps doing just one section of lawn each day.
+If you’re a fan of convenience, ease and a sense of satisfaction while pulling weeds out, then it's definitely time to try Hoselink’s Stand-up Weed Puller!
+It requires no excessive bending over and has been ergonomically designed to make weed pulling easier than ever!
+Simply push the claw end down with your foot on the pedal.
+Once the claws are submerged in the ground, lever the tool towards you and pull the weed clean out of the ground.
+Once the weed has been pulled out, use the grip on the handle to push down and eject the weed.
+Pop the weeds in a Hoselink Planter Bag to collect them for the green bin.
+Or, if there are too many weeds for this method, try ‘painting’ weed killer on the affected area; perhaps doing just one section of lawn each day.
 More weed removal methods can be found in our blog post: ‘Top Tips for a Weed-free Backyard’.

 10. Never water with hot water

+Watering your lawn with hot water can be incredibly harmful for its overall health.
+It can overheat the roots or kill it entirely.
 It’s not a good idea for the health of your hose to leave water lying in it.
 Water that does get left can get quite warm, even hot enough to scold the blades of grass.
-Always ensure you empty your hose after each use, but if you forget, make sure you flush the hot water away before commencing watering.
+Always ensure you empty your hose after each use by turning off the tap and emptying the remaining water using the sprayer.
+If you forget, make sure you flush the hot water away before commencing watering your lawn.

 So, there you have it, no rocket science and no secrets, just simple straightforward tips to keep your lawn looking great throughout the summer months.
-Try taking before and after pictures of your lawn so that you can look back at the difference these tips have made.
-If you have any tips of your own please feel free to share them in the comments.
+Try taking before and after pictures of your lawn so you can look back at the difference these tips have made.
+If you have any tips of your own, please feel free to share them with us!